Buffer AI Assistant: Write Once, Post Everywhere (Without Sounding Like a Robot)

 Buffer logo

-You wrote the book.
-You launched it.
-And now someone (probably a marketing blog you read at midnight) has informed you that to properly promote it, you need to post on Instagram, X, LinkedIn, Facebook, Threads, TikTok, and maybe Bluesky.
+You know how this goes.
+You publish a book, and every marketing blog on the internet informs you that you need to post on Instagram, X, LinkedIn, Facebook, Threads, TikTok, and maybe Bluesky.
 Every day.
 With different content for each platform, because a LinkedIn post that opens with “I’m thrilled to announce…” will get ignored on X, and a snarky tweet will fall flat on Facebook.

 So you do what most indie authors do.
 You write one post, copy-paste it everywhere, watch it perform unevenly, and wonder why “building an author platform” feels like running six separate businesses.